-How to: Use API calls to access the BIG-IP Next Central Manager audit logs¶
+How to: Access the BIG-IP Next Central Manager audit logs¶

 Summary¶

 As a central management system, the BIG-IP Next Central Manager tracks the operations performed on the system.
-This tracking makes it possible for you to know which users accessed the system, when the system was accessed, and which operations were executed.
-The system feature that provides this tracking capability is called the audit log.
+The audit log is a system feature that tracks which users accessed the system, when they accessed it, and what operations they performed.

 Audit log entries are written to persistent storage, so they survive system failures and restarts.
-To access these audit logs, you use an API call to the BIG-IP Next Central Manager.
+You can access these audit logs through the BIG-IP Next Central Manager GUI and API.

 The BIG-IP Next Central Manager also aggregates application log entries.
 These log entries are generated by the various microservices that make up the application.
 For information on how to access these logs refer to Access the BIG-IP Next Central Manager application logs.